algorithms-club/bread-crumbs/lec-4.md

 ## How to Review

 - you should understand the code.
-- code style should be the same during all code and not mixing different syles
+- code style should be the same during all code and not be a mix of different syles
-- namein of variables should be meaningful
+- naming of variables should be meaningful
-- all methods should be cover by test
+- every method should be cover by test
 - tests should passing
 - code should be pretty and clean
     - no useless variables